Emirates Stadium 16m by train, 7m by car

 Locals in the Highgate, in particular, enjoy stunning vistas over the nearby countryside from Hampstead Heath – a spacious, ancient London public grassy space.

-North London is a unique area with features for different people.
-It is a beloved area among young families, various creative people, and many other lucky Londoners.
+North London is a unique area with features for buyers with various background.
+It is a beloved area among young families, creative people, and many other lucky Londoners.